robcarver17/pysystemtrade/docs/production.md

 - Brokerage account value (defaults to value from brokerage API).
 You might want to change this if you have stitched in some capital from another system, otherwise usually leave as the default
 - Current capital allocated (defaults to brokerage account value).
 - Maximum capital allocated (defaults to current capital).
 This is only used if `production_capital_method='half'`.
-It's effectively the 'high water mark' for your strategy.
+It's effectively the 'high-water mark' for your strategy.
 You might want to set this higher than current capital if for example you have already been running the strategy elsewhere, and it's accumulated losses.
 Although you can set it lower than current capital, there is no logical reason for doing that.
 - Accumulated profits and losses (defaults to zero).
 Doesn't affect capital calculations, but is nice to know.
 You may want to set this if you've already been running the strategy elsewhere.

 If you don't initialise capital deliberately, then the first time that is run it will populate the fields with the defaults (which will effectively mean your capital will be equal to your current trading account value).